 “The Feminine Mystique”

 Pathos refers to the emotional appeal displayed by the rhetor in his or her persuasive action to involve the emotions of the audience or readers in the context.
 The approach and language choice is bound to determine the degree of familiarization audience or readers will have on the persuasion.
-Friedan noticed academic theories and statistics would not give her opinion a strong foundation so she decided to add first-person accounts to add the emotional touch and make people understand her perspective (Friedan, 1963).
+Friedan noticed that academic theories and statistics would not give her opinion a strong foundation so she decided to add first-person accounts to add the emotional touch and make people understand her perspective (Friedan, 1963).
 Theories and numbers can confuse the readers sometimes, and in addition, they can find difficulty in interpreting them in terms of emerging issues.
 Hence, Friedan incorporates first-person scenarios to increase the authenticity of her text.
 Readers are mostly emotionally touched by first hand experience from people they can relate to because all of them are human.
 The first hand experiences encompass the ordeals and occurrences of the individuals narrating their side of the story.
 Therefore, this adds more “flesh” to the “skeleton” or framework of the rhetoric.
-Friedan (1963) conducted interviews with middle-class homemakers and mothers who spoke on their struggles in the domestic lives because they felt as if they had no meaning.
+Friedan (1963) conducted interviews with middle-class homemakers and mothers who spoke on their struggles in the domestic lives because they felt that they had no meaning.
 She also structured questionnaires to get favorable responses on women’s lives in the American society.
 Friedan bases her argument in the Feminine Mystique on real situations of American women.

 Friedan’s book contains excerpts of interviews with homemakers with a feeling of depression.
-One of the featured women in The Feminine Mystique says she begins to feel that she has no personality.
+One of the featured women in The Feminine Mystique says that she begins to feel that she has no personality.
 She describes herself as a server of food and a putter-on of pants and a bed maker and as someone who can be called on because incase anyone needs help.
 She feels as if she is worthless (Friedan, 1963).
 Another woman expresses herself by explaining that the problem comes from being the mother of the children or the wife of the minister and not having her own identity.
 As her books suggests, Ferdinand speaks of women embracing the ideal image of femininity through the voices of other women with an aim of convincing the readers to employ her point of view.
 Friedan discusses the way the society was overpowered by the sex-directed educators, and through her, we see young women thinking their emotional problems were because of the traditional education system that sidelined women and focused on males and careers.
 One young woman says she has realized her prior education was man oriented and presently it is upon her to learn how to be a successful woman.
 However, other methods of research by Friedan challenge and nullify these first-person accounts since they prove further that the women expressing themselves were blinded by the feminine mystique.
-She conducted a study of college women, which shows women who progressed to levels of seniority depicted a sense of ‘masculinity’ due to their active personality (Friedan, 1963).
+She conducted a study of college women, which shows that women who progressed to levels of seniority depicted a sense of ‘masculinity’ due to their active personality (Friedan, 1963).
 However, these college women were emotionally vulnerable in their inner selves just as femininity suggests.

 Friedan, Betty.
 The Feminine Mystique.
 New York: W.W.
 Norton, 1963.
 Print.